We’re building the future.

 LEAD Girls of NC serves more than 150 girls annually.
 But many more who could benefit from LEAD’s evidence-based programs do not have access to these opportunities.
 Without support now, many of our girls will likely face significant struggles as adults.
 Their lives will increasingly become impacted by a complex network of disadvantages that can impact their physical health, cognitive abilities, emotional/social behavior, productivity, safety, family life, and overall well-being.

 We’ve had the privilege of seeing firsthand how LEAD Girls of NC is helping middle school girls in our community set goals for a better future.
-Since launching LEAD two years ago, 300 girls have benefited from the program.
-Partnering with Winston-Salem/Forsyth County Schools, over 150 girls are enrolled annually at one of three program sites: Mineral Springs Middle School, Philo-Hill Magnet Academy and at our Community LEAD location, which is open to girls from other Title One Schools.
+Since launching LEAD in 2015, 450 girls have benefited from the program.
+Partnering with Winston-Salem/Forsyth County Schools, over 150 girls are enrolled annually at one of four program sites: Mineral Springs Middle School, Wiley Magnet Middle School, Winston-Salem Preparatory Academy and at our Community LEAD location, which is open to girls from other Title One Schools, Juvenile Justice Courts, Charter schools and Forsyth County Department of Social Services.

 Our goal is simple: to equip girls with the skills they need to successfully navigate challenges and difficulties, now and in their futures.
 Each day, with every girl we reach, we’re making steady progress toward that goal.
 If you believe in a bright future for today’s girls, we invite you to partner with us.